Decoupling Property Ownership in Singapore: What You Need to Know

 Is Decoupling Worth It?

-The decision to decouple depends on your holding period and whether you plan to retain beneficial ownership of the property.
+The decision to decouple depends on whether you intend to retain beneficial ownership of the property.

 Couples should also consider commercial implications of decoupling, as it may affect liquidity.
 If the process involves a gift, selling or securing a loan against the property may be difficult for up to three years, which can limit access to funds tied up in the property.
 If decoupling is done through a part sale, cash consideration will need to be budgeted for.

-For a personalised assessment of whether decoupling is right for you, contact our Real Estate team today.
+For a personalised assessment of whether decoupling is right for you, contact our conveyancing team today.